-This primer summarizes the key points in Karl Marx and Friedrich Engels’ infamous 1848 work, and the resulting political movement that slaughtered an estimated 100 million people across the planet.
+This primer summarizes the key points in Karl Marx (18 May 1818 – 14 March 1883) and Friedrich Engels’ (28 November 1820 – 5 August 1895) infamous 1848 work, and the resulting political movement that slaughtered 100 million, and as many as 200 million, people across the planet.
 It is also the ideological predecessor of the teachings of Saul Alinsky, the father of America’s radical progressive movement.

 1. The Communist Manifesto was written by Communists of “various nationalities” with the intent of: